SYNYC/7_Metis_DataEngineering/Writeup.md

 This dataset is downloaded from [FARFETCH](https://www.farfetch.com) by web scrapping through API.
 One of the reasons I chose Farfetch was that their images are high resolution with clear cutout and model wear, and I think it is a good resource to build on the image classification model.

-The original dataset has over 400,000 items.
-Since ¬¬¬¬my project is to focus on bag sections that have 21,516 items with 669 different brands from the database, then I used MongoDB to find the top list of bags brands and pick 5 out of the list – the final data size is 1670 with 5 different brands –  **YSL, Prada, Gucci, Hermes, and LV**.
+The original website dataset has over 400,000 items downloaded in MongoDB.
+The goal of my project is to focus on bag sections which have 21,516 items with 669 different brands from the database, and I used MongoDB to find the top list of bags brands and pick 5 out of the list – the final data size is 1670 with 5 different brands –  **YSL, Prada, Gucci, Hermes, and LV**.

 #### EDA image